adnane-o/awesome-ginf/README.md

 + You can work from your own place wearing your underwear
 + All you need is on the internet & Google is your friend
 + You can go frealance parallelly with your full-time work
-+ Two simultaneous Jobs if you are ready to sacrifice some extra free hours
++ Two simultaneous jobs if you are ready to sacrifice some extra free hours

 ## Discussions
 >Want to discuss about something ?
->simply open an issue, make a suitable title and you have our attention.
+>simply open an issue, make a suitable title, write your question, and you have our attention.
 ![Issue](https://raw.githubusercontent.com/Zianwar/awesome-ginf/master/images/newissue1.png "Issues Section")